ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/studio/database/indexes/create-map-reduce-index.markdown

 * **Map-Reduce indexes** allow you to perform complex ***data aggregation*** that can be queried on with very little cost, regardless of the data size.

-* To expediate queries, the aggregation is done during the indexing phase, _not_ at query time.
+*  To expedite queries and prevent performance degradation during queries, the aggregation is done during the indexing phase, _not_ at query time.

 * Once new data comes into the database, or existing documents are modified,
   the Map-Reduce index will re-calculate the aggregated data